-Search engine optimization, or you might known as SEO, is the topmost priority of online businesses around the world.
-After all, if you want your customers to find you in the online spectrum and interact with your business, you can’t achieve this goal without a constructive SEO strategy.
+Search engine optimization, or you might know as SEO, is the topmost priority of online businesses around the world.
+After all, if you want your customers to find you in the online spectrum and interact with your business, you can’t achieve this goal without a constructive SEO strategy & Technical SEO Checklist.
 SEO is itself very broad, not something that can be mastered in one day.

 But it is always a more useful practice to know what SEO is and how its techniques can be employed to improve your online performance.
 In the following blog, we’ll take you through some technical aspects of SEO.
 This blog serves as a checklist for you, helping your business run successfully online.

 SSL or most commonly known as SecureSocket Layer is basically a security protocol that can be used to encrypt the data provided to and from a server when the site is accessed.
 You can know whether your site is encrypted with SSL or not by looking at its web address.
 Websites having HTTPS instead of HTTP in their addresses are encrypted with an SSL certificate.

 SSL is actually very small data files that activate a padlock when installed on a web server and secures the connection from a server to the browser.
 In this way, customers visiting your site will also have a much safer experience if it is SSL certified.
 Secure websites also provide data integrity and authentication against possible attacks.

 Companies offering their services under the banner “SEO Malaysia” will tell you that HTTP is an integral part of SEO.
 In 2014, when Google released information about its updated algorithms, it was revealed that the search engine favours HTTPS websites slightly more than the HTTP ones.